TH3xACE/EDR-Test/README.rst

 Link: https://github.com/redcanaryco/atomic-red-team

 After some online search (thanks to Dr. google) to find some other (FREE) alternatives.
 I came to the conclusion that if I wanted to meet all my objectives, I needed to get the hand dirty.
 So I decided to go for my own project but what Programming Language to use ?
-Since at that time, I was aiming to to improve my coding skills in Cobalt strike Aggressor Script (.cna) and that on top of that, it would allow me to achieve all my objectives, it was the way to go.
+Since at that time, I was aiming to improve my coding skills in Cobalt strike Aggressor Script (.cna) and that on top of that, it would allow me to achieve all my objectives, it was the way to go.

 For those who don't know what I am talking about!